HIGH RISE CARAMELIZED ONION FOCACCIA

 Preheat oven to 500.

 Brush bottom and sides of 9 x 5″ large loaf pan (I use a larger Dansk Kobenstyle that makes a very large loaf) with remaining tbsp olive oil and pour dough into it, very gently pressing it out to the sides.
+NOTE: Alternatively, lightly oil the loaf pan and line it with a parchment paper sling before pouring in the dough.
 Spread the onion mixture over the dough, lightly sprinkle with a bit more sea salt, and gently poke all over with one finger to form shallow depressions.
 Cover and allow to rise another 30 minutes.